 “Huh?
 Of course not…”

 “What about diseases?
-Hooked on any drugs?”
+Hooked on any dope?”

 “You mental?
 Get blackouts, seizures—maybe some fits and spasms every once in a while.
 Ever choke on your tongue or piss yourself?”

 “OK, let’s see here, set you up for pix and prints and prints…”